By Harleen Kaur

 Here are the excerpts:

-"Although online education system in India has been catching up, the same cannot be said about the regulatory body of these courses.
-There exists a problem of absence of a permanent body looking after distance online courses by universities, a task which used to be handled by Distance Education Council (DEC) at IGNOU till 2012 and is now being handled by Distance Education Bureau (DEB) of the UGC.
+"Although the online education system in India has been catching up, the same cannot be said about the regulatory body of these courses.
+There exists a problem of the absence of a permanent body overseeing distance online courses by universities, a task that was previously handled by the Distance Education Council (DEC) at IGNOU until 2012 and is now being handled by the Distance Education Bureau (DEB) of the UGC.

 In fact, in an undated document uploaded by DEB, it claims to have decided on 83 out of 205 pending applications with them.